Access4all/adg/pages/knowledge/screen-readers/desktop/reading-websites/README.md

 The easiest way to read through a document is line by line:

-- To navigate from one line to the next, the `Down` key is used.
+- To navigate from one line of text to the next one, the `Down` key is used.
-- To navigate from one line to the previous, the `Up` key is used.
+- To navigate to the previous one, the `Up` key is used.

 Depending on the screen reader, a "line" is around 80 characters and can be compared to a line of text in the multi-column layout of a newspaper.
-This is to make also very long sentences easily digestible for the user: they're simply split into parts, and the user has controls when to move to the next part (or previous).
+This is to make very long sentences easily digestible for the user: they're simply split into small parts, and the user controls when to move to the next (or previous) part.

-Instead of browsing line by line, the NVDA screen reader allows to read full blocks (for example, paragraph by paragraph, or any other kind of container).
+Instead of browsing line by line, the NVDA screen reader allows to read elements fully in one go (e.g. a complete paragraph regardless of its length).
 For this, simply use `Ctrl + Down` (or `Ctrl + Up`).

 **Important:** as opposed to keyboard only users, screen reader users usually do not use the `Tab` key to read a page!
 If you haven't done this yet, go back and read [Screen readers' browse and focus modes](/knowledge/desktop-screen-readers/browse-focus-modes) to know the difference between navigation using `Arrow` keys and `Tab` key.

 ### Reading headings

-Press `H` to jump to headings, or press `1` to `6` to jump to headings on specific levels.
+Press `H` to move to headings, or press `1` to `6` to target their specific levels.
 Add `Shift` to reverse direction.

 Use cases:

-- To get a broad picture of a page's areas and contents within seconds, just navigate through all headings.
+- To get a broad picture of a page's areas and contents, just navigate through all headings.
 - If you know that the login form on a specific page is introduced by the 2nd heading on level 3, simply press 2 times the `3` key.
 - If you open a page on Wikipedia and want to read its main content, simply press the `1` key once (because the first `<h1>` is the main content's heading).